athenabot/k8s-issues/README.md

 # Running

-Currently the bot runs in a hacky batch mode, this will change down the line to running as a service.
+Currently the bot runs in a hacky batch mode, this may change down the line to running as a service.

 Install a GitHub credential to secret.txt.